qualiu/vscode-msr/README.md

   Don't activate (show) channels: `MSR-Def-Ref` (in `OUTPUT` tab) + `MSR-RUN-CMD` (in `TERMINAL` tab).

-  - `MSR-Def-Ref` shows sorted results after ranking, and specific search commands with time costs.
+  - `MSR-Def-Ref` shows **sorted results after ranking**, and specific search commands with time costs.
   - `MSR-RUN-CMD` shows `re-running search when got multiple results` or `finding commands from menu`.

 ## Extension Settings If You Want to Change